The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-L S Lowry's Sunday Afternoon, a signed lithograph print from 1969, is estimated to be worth between £2,500 and £3,750.
-This artwork has been sold 5 times at auction since its initial sale on 22nd February 2017.
-In the last 5 years, the hammer price has ranged from £3,328 in November 2022 to £5,400 in October 2020.
-The average annual growth rate of this work is -11%.
-The edition size of this artwork is limited to 75.
+The value of L S Lowry’s signed lithograph, Sunday Afternoon, is estimated to be worth between £2,500 and £3,750.
+This artwork has shown consistent value growth, with an auction history of five total sales since its entry to the market in February 2017.
+Over the past five years, the hammer price has ranged from £3,328 in November 2022 to £5,400 in October 2020.
+The average annual growth rate of this work is currently at -11%.
+Sunday Afternoon is a limited edition artwork, part of an edition of 75.

 Meaning & Analysis